- As low as $238/Night

 - Approximately 600 square feet

-Step back in time in this appealing, 1-bedroom, 1 bath Guest Cottage, part of a 200- year-old property in the heart of Historic Georgetown, SC.
-The freshly restored guest bungalow is located in a private gated courtyard that includes a fountain spilling over into a Koi pond, an outdoor fireplace and a sizable outdoor dining area.
+Step back in time in this striking, 1-bedroom, 1 bath Guest Cottage, part of a 200- year-old property in the heart of Historic Georgetown, SC.
+The newly restored guest bungalow is located in a private gated courtyard that includes a fountain spilling over into a Koi pond, an outdoor fireplace and a huge outdoor dining area.
 Inside the bungalow guests will find a cavernous living area, a separate bedroom with a luxuriously appointed queen bed. a kitchenette and a private bath.

 A recent guest had this to say about the property: